 We take sexual health seriously.
 Our Students’ Union offer a free condom delivery service, pregnancy advice service and the SH:24 service can assist with questions about contraception and STI testing.
 You can access their Sexual Health and Wellbeing webpages for more information.

-The NHS Worcestershire Integrated Sexual Health Service offer friendly, non-judgemental, specialist services across Worcestershire.
+The NHS Worcestershire Integrated Sexual Health Service offers friendly, non-judgemental, specialist services across Worcestershire.
 They can also discuss emergency contraception and guide you through local services and support.
 For more information you can check out their ‘Know your stuff’ website.

 Water safety

 It’s always important to be mindful of water if you are running or walking by the river and canal in the city.
-You might be keeping fit, walking a dog, on a family walk or returning home from a night out, whatever you are doing, please be aware of your surroundings, be extra vigilant and stay well clear of riverbank edges.
-The Royal Life Saving Society UK have excellent advice for water safety in a variety of environments.
+You might be keeping fit, walking a dog, on a walk with friends, or returning home from a night out, whatever you are doing, please be aware of your surroundings, be extra vigilant and stay well clear of riverbank edges.

 Drinking and Driving